 We’ll likely get back to this canning-label task next weekend.
 Although, I think that the next stage of sketching for our logos will have to take place on this all-too tidy porch, and in brightly coloured chalk!

 On Saturday night, we went to our annual summer block party.
 I had heard through the grapevine that the local Steam Whistle Brewery truck would be stopping over with a birthday keg for one of our hosts.
 Now, I don’t know about you, but I can’t think of anything more perfect than a chewy chocolate chip-filled brownie to complement an ice cold Steam Whistle.
 (The kids adore the brownies, too.)
 Here’s our adaptation of a recent Cook’s Illustrated recipe (March/April 2010) which we’ve altered to our taste (less oil and less fuss about the chips and the cooling process) and re-christened the Block Party Brownie.

-1 cup semisweet chocolate chips (or a mix of semi-sweet, white, &/0r butterscotch chips)
+- 1 cup semisweet chocolate chips or a mix of semi-sweet, white, and/or butterscotch chips

 - Preheat oven to 350 with the rack in the lowest position